couchbase/couchbase-lite-android/README.md

 * Create your own Hello World Couchbase Lite via the [Getting Started](https://github.com/couchbase/couchbase-lite-android/wiki/Getting-Started) guide.

-## Developing / Contributing to the Couchbase Lite core library
+## Developing / Contributing to Couchbase Lite

 If you are just building an application with Couchbase Lite, you can skip the rest of this document.  (see *Getting Started with Couchbase Lite*)